catberry/catberry/docs/index.md

 [store](#stores) that depends on changed arguments in routed URI.
 Those arguments are set by route definitions in file './routes.js'.

-When you change the URI in a browser or send request to the server Catberry computes the application state using those definitions and pass it to Store Dispatcher that controls everything related to stores.
+When you change the URI in a browser or send a request to the server Catberry computes the application state using those definitions and pass it to Store Dispatcher that controls everything related to stores.